C-SWARM/pgfem-3d-examples/README.md

   >./local_makeset.pl clean [to clean any existing input]
   >./local_makeset.pl -np 4 [to create input for a 4-core job; you can create input for any number of cores]

-  It will create a direcoty \box_4CPU containing all inputs
+  It will create a directory \box_4CPU containing all inputs

 b) Run the pgfem_3d with the generated inputs
   >./run.sh